Blue Jays RISE

 - Any student who is deemed to be “at-risk of failing a course” by their professor in a specific course will be contacted for an academic check-in (which may result in additional academic support resources)

-The Office of Academic Support offers a variety of small group-focused tutoring services for all students at Hopkins.
+The Office of Academic Advising & Support offers a variety of small group-focused tutoring services for all students at Hopkins.
 Additionally, students whose programs are sponsored by the Center for Student Success, which includes student-athletes, are supported through supplemental tutorial sessions (both individual and small group).

 Potential Student-Athletes: The NCAA Eligibility Center is a great resource for any aspiring Division I or Division III student-athlete.
 Please create an account or log in to access further information.

 Current Student-Athletes: The NCAA requires all current Division I student-athletes to meet appropriate progress towards degree benchmarks to maintain their athletic eligibility.
 More information on these requirements can be found on the NCAA website.